Hollow-Earth-Lab/java-learning-lab/README.md

-# Java MathLab: Addition Modules
+# Java Learning Lab: Addition Modules

 Welcome to **Java Learning Lab**, a collection of clean, documented console-based programs for practicing programming in Java.
 Each module is designed with clarity, error handling, and Javadoc documentation — perfect for learning, teaching, or extending.

 ## 🚀 What’s Inside

-This repository contains two focused programs:
+This repository contains focused programs:

 ### 1. `AdditionOfTwoIntegers.java`
 - Adds two whole numbers (`int`)